Why Consumer Behaviour?

 - How the environment affects the user

-- How customers behave when making decisions and researching purchases
+- Customers behaviour when making decisions and researching purchases

 - How they feel about some alternatives